Cragsand/CragsVRHotkeys/README.md

 ## Description

-A simple AutoHotkey script that forcefully terminates SteamVR and VRChat to restart the game as quickly as possible.
+A simple AutoHotkey script that forcefully terminates SteamVR, VRChat and restarts the game as quickly as possible.
 - Useful if you crash/freeze
 - Also terminates EAC since that can freeze and get stuck running in the background
 - Source code all in vrhotkeys.ahk so you can modify it using Notepad or any other text editor